 Charter of Aged Care Rights

-As an MPS provider, you are responsible to help your clients understand the Charter of Aged Care Rights.
+As an MPS provider, you are responsible for helping your clients understand the Charter of Aged Care Rights

 You need to:

-- give your clients a copy that you've signed
+• give your clients a copy that you have signed

-A resident agreement is a legal agreement between a person receiving residential, residential respite or home care and your Multi-Purpose Service (MPS).
+A resident agreement is a legal agreement between an older person accessing residential, residential respite or home care and an MPS provider.

 The resident agreement must be written in plain language and easy to understand.